1. Furano Flower Fields

 14. Makino Botanical Garden

-15. Shinjuku Gyoen National Garden
+15. Shinjuku Gyoen National Park

 Japan has countless beautiful flower fields, each field has its own unique color, creating a colorful picture for those who love nature.
-With the above information, you will definitely have more options for your trip to Japan.
+With the above information, you will certainly have more options for your trip to Japan.
 Come and explore the flower fields in Japan with Vietravel to enjoy wonderful moments in beautiful nature.

 Source: https://www.vietravel.com/vn/am-thuc-kham-pha/canh-dong-hoa-o-nhat-ban-v17054.aspx